 Poland: Country and Foreign Investment

-Geography, Climate, Population and Culture
+History, Geography, Population and Culture

-There are shared borders with Russia, Lithuania, Belarus, Ukraine, Slovakia, the Czech Republic and Germany.
-Approximately 40% of the land in Poland is arable, with forests occupying an estimated 28%, and the country has various natural resources, including coal, sulphur, copper, natural gas, silver, lead and salt.
-The climate is temperate but changeable.
+Poland has a land area of 312, 685 km2 (120,726 sq mi).
+It lies in central Europe and borders on Russia, Lithuania, Belarus, Ukraine, Slovakia, the Czech Republic and Germany.
+To the north lies the Baltic Sea.
+Approximately 40% of the land is arable and a further 28% is forested, the latter mostly in the southern uplands.
+Poland has many natural resources, including coal, sulphur, copper, natural gas, silver, lead and salt.
+The climate is temperate though the winters are usually cold.